Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 Upbeat songs hit different

 Slow songs are the default, but they're not always the best call.
-Upbeat parent dances — where the groom spins his mom around to something fun, or the bride and her dad do a little two-step — get more genuine laughs and happy tears than a perfectly curated ballad.
+Upbeat parent dances — where the groom spins his mom around to something fun, or the bride and her dad do a little two-step — get more genuine laughs and happy tears than a perfectly curated sad ballad.

-A few that land well at Utah weddings:
+A few that land well:

 The surprise song switch is worth knowing about too.
-You start with a slow, sentimental verse.
-Then at the 45-second mark, the DJ transitions into something upbeat — sometimes a completely different song.
+You start with a slow, sentimental first verse.
+Then at the 45-second mark, the DJ transitions into something upbeat — or sometimes a completely different song.
 The bride and her dad break into a choreographed move, or they just start laughing.
 Either way, the room goes.

 What to tell your DJ